 Extra-marital affairs fuel deadly violence

 Are our bedrooms becoming blood-soaked battlegrounds?
-The Indian home, once a symbol of warmth and intimacy, is fast turning into a crime scene.
+The Indian home, once a symbol of warmth and intimacy, is rapidly becoming a crime scene.
 Wives bludgeon husbands with bricks, lovers hide corpses in cement drums, and honeymoon suites double as murder spots.

 The new-age romance in India is increasingly reading like a thriller of deceit, betrayal, and cold-blooded revenge.
 Behind every smiling couple’s selfie may lurk a secret chat, a surge of jealousy, or a meticulously planned killing.